Tuesday, May 19, 2020

 Returning from Boston to move back to London, 10 years later (2015), was a far bigger and more complicated affair.
 I was now married, with a 6-year-old son, with disabilities (ADHD and Dyspraxia) and a 9-year-old daughter.

-My wife, Catherine, born and raised in Worcester, Massachusetts, had always wanted to live in the UK.
-She was running College recruiting at her company, Akamai, in 2015, when she was offered the chance to go to London, to run EMEA recruiting there, managing a team of twenty-five recruiters.
+Catherine was running College recruiting at her company, Akamai, in 2015, when she was offered the chance to go to London, to run EMEA recruiting there, managing a team of twenty-five recruiters.

 This brings me to my next point:

-1Paperwork: Other than the usual challenges of getting an MBA; Taking The GMAT, making the applications, writing the application essays, interviewing for the schools, and finding the money to go; I'd say getting the Visa sorted out was the hardest part.
+1Paperwork: Other than the usual challenges of getting an MBA, Taking The GMAT, making the applications, writing the application essays, interviewing for the schools, and finding the money to go, I'd say getting the Visa sorted out was the hardest part.

 It required me to complete a lot of complicated paperwork.
 Further down the road, when I finally got my US Permanent resident card ('Green Card'), it was even more problematic.
 There were so many hoops to jump through that I eventually had to hire an Immigration lawyer at considerable expense to expedite it.

 Equally important, though not as hard; after two years of living in the country, I had to pass my US driving license - many years after passing my British driving test.
-Ironically I passed my UK driver's license the first time.
+Ironically, I passed my UK driver's license the first time.
 But for my US one, I had to take it twice!

 Help, Where's my car?
 I need to get to work!